mitesh220650/NXT_Hackathon/README.md

 # NXT_Hackathon
-Certainly!
 Below is a detailed example of a `README.md` for your GitHub repository, specifically designed for the Universal Fashion Ontology and Feature Extraction System project:

 ---